Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Multi-frequency total intensity maps

 It is necessary to model the quasar structure to apply this method.
 We used a set of circular Gaussian components obtained separately at the three highest frequencies in difmap.
 The details, including the parameters of those components, are described in \autoref{s:modeling} and \autoref{tab:gauss_comp}.
 By shifting the brightest Gaussian component to the centre of the image, it is possible to superimpose the images of the quasar reconstructed with the same beam parameters and the pixel size.
+The presented images were obtained using different $uv$-ranges at the corresponding pairs of frequencies.
+However, when we limited the data to have the same $uv$-ranges, spectral index images did not change within errors.

 After superimposing full intensity maps on top of each other, following the alignment procedure, the spectral index was calculated for each pixel, fitting a power law to the data at two frequencies, 15.4~GHz and 22.2~GHz.
 The same alignment process was carried out for 8.3~GHz and 15.4 GHz.
 Here, we present the spectral index map and the spectral index error map for 15$-$22~GHz and 8$-$15~GHz (\autoref{fig:spi_maps}).
 We show only pixels in which the radiation intensity exceeds 3$\sigma_I$.
 The associated uncertainty was calculated using the following formula: